ailiop/idvf/CONTRIBUTING.md

 ### Pull requests

-Please [submit a GitHub pull request][github-pull-request] for each code or documentation contribution to `idvf`.
+Please submit a [pull request][github-pull-request] for each code or documentation contribution to idvf.
 When submitting a pull request, please adhere to the following.

 -   Clearly identify the [type of your contribution](#contrib-types) in the title and body of your pull request.